Spend $99.00 to get free shipping

 Pumpkin Seed Protein: Muscle repair + Nervous System Recovery

 This isn't just about hitting your protein numbers.
-Pumpkin seeds are naturally rich in magnesium and zinc—two minerals that support muscle function, sleep, and nervous system recovery.
-Perfect for late-night training and early-morning rolls.
+Pumpkin seed protein is naturally rich in magnesium and zinc - two minerals that play important roles in muscle function, sleep quality, and nervous system recovery.
+Whether you're training in the evenings or getting up early to move, these minerals help your body adapt and recover between sessions.

 Dive A Bit Deeper: